 Trends - The guest tax rate was increased from 5% to 6% in 2009.
 According to information provided by the Lawrence Convention and Visitors Bureau, continued growth in sleeping rooms as well as athletic events drawing visitors to town has had a positive effect on the Lawrence market.
-Revenue estimates show growth in 2014 as well as 2015.
+Revenue estimates show growth in 2014 estimated revenue over 2013 actual receipts, and a slight decrease in 2015 budgeted revenue compared to the 2014 estimate.